Radio Caroline: Radio City affair

-In October 1965, negotiations began for Radio Caroline to take over Radio City, which broadcast from Shivering Sands Army Fort, a Second World War marine fort off the Kent coast.
-One of Radio Caroline's directors, Major Oliver Smedley, formerly of Radio Atlanta, entered a partnership with Radio City's owner, pop group manager Reginald Calvert and installed a more powerful transmitter on the fort.
+In October 1965 negotiations began for Radio Caroline to take over Radio City, which broadcast from Shivering Sands Army Fort, a Second World War marine fort off the Kent coast.
+One of Radio Caroline's directors, Major Oliver Smedley, formerly of Radio Atlanta, entered into a partnership with Radio City's owner, pop group manager Reginald Calvert and installed a more powerful transmitter on the fort.
 However, according to Gerry Bishop's book Offshore Radio this transmitter was antiquated and failed to work.
 Smedley later withdrew from the deal.

-On 20 June 1966, Smedley boarded the Shivering Sands Fort with 10 workmen to repossess a transmitter that he had supplied, but had not been paid for.
+On 20 June 1966, Smedley boarded the Shivering Sands Fort with ten workmen to repossess a transmitter that he had supplied, but had not been paid for.
 The next day, Calvert visited Smedley's home in Saffron Walden, Essex, to demand the departure of the raiders and the return of vital transmitter parts.
 During a violent struggle, Calvert was shot dead.
 Smedley's men occupied the fort until 22 June.

 Smedley was charged with Calvert's murder on 18 July, but this was reduced to a charge of manslaughter.
 Smedley's trial opened on 11 October at Chelmsford Assizes, where the jury acquitted him.